Tasmanian devil genome mapping may help humans too

-Tasmanian devils -- popularized by Looney Tunes' fierce cartoon character "Taz" -- are carnivorous marsupials the size of a small dog.
-The facial tumor disease has ravaged the wild population, confined to Australia's island state of Tasmania, since being discovered in the mid-1990s.
+Tasmanian devils -- popularised by Looney Tunes' fierce cartoon character "Taz" -- are carnivorous marsupials the size of a small dog.
+The facial tumour disease has ravaged the wild population, confined to Australia's island state of Tasmania, since being discovered in the mid-1990s.

 Scientists believe that unless help is found, the wild population could be extinct within several decades.

-But the mapping carried out by researchers led by Janine Deakin found that, at the genetic level, the tumors evolve very slowly, making it easier to study them -- and, possibly, circumvent them.
+But the mapping carried out by researchers led by Janine Deakin found that, at the genetic level, the tumours evolve very slowly, making it easier to study them -- and, possibly, circumvent them.

 In addition, this may offer an unusual chance to study how human cancers develop, Deakin added.